Wantage conveyancing FAQs

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A good Wantage remortgage solicitor might even save you a few mortgage payments on your old rate.

-Our conveyancing solicitors are on the panel for all major lenders, so whether you are you are switching to a 100% mortgage with the Halifax or to a discounted-rate mortgage with the Barnsley Building Society, our remortgage specialists can help.
+Conveyancing solicitors on the panel for every major lender - so whether you are you are switching to a 100% mortgage with the Halifax or to a discounted-rate mortgage with the Barnsley Building Society, our remortgage specialists can help.